 Update a Deed to Reflect Family Changes

-WHY YOU MIGHT NEED TO DO THIS
+WHY DO YOU NEED TO DO THIS?

 The deed to your Hawaii real estate is your proof of ownership.
 When you get married and want to add your spouse to your property title, it is necessary to draft and record a new deed.
 This is the only way to make your spouse a part-owner of the property.
 Similarly, the only way to remove an ex-spouse (or ex-anyone for that matter) from the property title is to record a new deed.